Virctormayank/amazon-scraper-api/README.md

 - 📄 Get results in JSON or downloadable CSV
 - 🖥️ Web UI to enter search terms and view table
 - 🌐 API endpoint for backend integrations
-- ✅ Deployable on Render / Railway / EC2

 ---